KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/applylut.rst

 2. SEVEN CUBE FILES – Download the zip file, just extract it into a folder: each of the files, which is then a simple text file, represents a Look Up Table.
 Those examples were developed inspired by famous films (whose titles are parodied in the file name).

-3.Once package is downloaded and unpacked, open effects menu in the right corner of the program window.
+3. Once package is downloaded and unpacked, open effects menu in the right corner of the program window.

 .. figure:: /images/image4.png